E2415Matt/petclinic-microservices/README.md

 git checkout feature/msp-8
 ```

-* Prepare docker compose file to deploy the application locally and save it as `docker-compose-local.yml`.
+* Prepare docker compose file to deploy the application locally and save it as `docker-compose-local.yml` under `petclinic-microservices` folder.

 ``` yaml
 version: '2'